PassKeyRa/solana-ebpf-ida-processor/README.md

 ## How to use

+Install `requirements.txt`.
 Copy `solana-init.py` script and the `solana` folder to the directory `<ida pro installation>/procs` and select the processor on a Solana program file loading to IDA.

 To dump a program from Solana mainnet use the following command: